The Curious History of the Hakka and the Tulou

 How the rural Chinese of Fujian convinced the US government they had built missile silos.

-Much of the content of this article, on the Hakka and the Tulous, can be regarded as a hypothesis rather than an entirely factual piece.
-There is far too much contradictory information, of variable quality, to form many concrete conclusions.
-It has been written with reference to papers that would probably be best read in Chinese, by someone with a better grasp of Chinese history than I, and a couple of days field work.
-However, it would be interesting to have a series of unbiased people research sections of this work, to draw their own conclusions and to present their agreement or disagreement.
-I had hoped that the National Geographic/IBM Genographic Project would shed some more conclusive light on the subject of Hakka migration and origins, but as far as I can see it does not.
-At the end of the article are my private conclusions, made quite subjectively, I hope no one finds offence in them.
+Much of this article can be regarded as a hypothesis rather than an entirely factual piece.
+There is far too much contradictory information of variable quality to form many concrete conclusions.
+It has been written referencing papers that would probably be best read in Chinese, by someone with a better grasp of Chinese history than me and a few days of fieldwork.
+It would be interesting to have a series of unbiased people research sections of this work to draw their conclusions and to present their agreement or disagreement.
+I had hoped that the National Geographic/IBM Genographic Project would shed more conclusive light on Hakka migration and origins, but as far as I can see, it does not.
+At the end of the article are my personal conclusions, made quite subjectively; I hope no one finds offence in them.

 The term Hakka is probably relatively recent, arising only during the Qing Dynasty in the last 400 years.
-In the Hakka language it is pronounced Haagga and in Putonghua as Kejia, but derives from the southern Chinese languages meaning “families who are guests”.
+In the Hakka language, it is pronounced Haagga, and in Putonghua as Kejia, but it derives from the southern Chinese language meaning "families who are guests".

 The Hakka are also dispersed widely overseas and were part of the driven migration of Chinese from the mid-C19th.
-In the United Kingdom probably the majority of Chinese restaurants are run by Hakka, but they are most widely settled in South-East Asia.
+In the United Kingdom, most Chinese restaurants are probably run by Hakka, but they are most widely settled in South-East Asia.

 The Origins of the Hakka

-There is confusion about the origins of the Hakka people; this is made more difficult by pseudo-scientists hypothesising along lines which may either justify twentieth century political events or to satisfy individual aspirations as regards their genealogy.
+There is confusion about the origins of the Hakka people; this is made more difficult by pseudo-scientists hypothesising along lines which may either justify twentieth-century political events or satisfy individual aspirations as regards their genealogy.

-In the simplest terms the Hakka probably migrated from the Huang He (Yellow River) valley during a disputed period between 220 B.C. and 420 A.D.
-The fact that this has not been more accurately dated is probably very clear evidence the Hakka are genealogically confused by interbreeding with both other minorities and the majority Han.
-Due to a sequence of migrations it is possible the linguistic and cultural lineage is of prime importance, whereas the bloodline itself may be very confused.
+In the simplest terms, the Hakka probably migrated from the Huang He (Yellow River) valley during a disputed period between 220 B.C. and 420 A.D.
+The fact that this has not been more accurately dated is probably unambiguous evidence the Hakka are genealogically confused by interbreeding with other minorities and the majority Han.
+Due to a sequence of migrations, the linguistic and cultural lineage may be of prime importance, whereas the bloodline may be very confused.

-It is possible that the collapse of the Ming Dynasty was the final straw, when Fujian formed the last bastion of Ming resistance.
-Their possible support for the more southern minded Ming may have resulted in the Manchurian Qing forcing many Hakka into the tight base area of the Wuxi Mountains, which have been notoriously difficult to access.
+The collapse of the Ming Dynasty was possibly the final straw when Fujian formed the last bastion of Ming resistance.
+Their potential support for the more southern-minded Ming may have resulted in the Manchurian Qing forcing many Hakka into the tight base area of the Wuxi Mountains, which have been notoriously difficult to access.

-The later diaspora from the mid Nineteenth century onwards is not of particular relevance to this piece, but it should be noted that the Hakka were heavily involved in a series of rebellions at his time, particularly in the leadership of the Taiping rebellion.
-This period in China had been preceded by a series of floods, droughts and incredibly cold periods, the result had been famine; those in the most marginal areas would have suffered more than those in more favoured lands, and by this time the Hakka were in marginal farming zones.
+The later diaspora from the mid Nineteenth century onwards is not of particular relevance to this piece.
+Still, it should be noted that the Hakka were heavily involved in a series of rebellions at this time, particularly in the leadership of the Taiping uprising.
+This period in China had been preceded by floods, droughts and incredibly cold periods.
+The result had been famine.
+Those in the most marginal areas would have suffered more than those in more favoured lands, and by this time, the Hakka were in marginal farming zones.

-Hakka “colonisations” in Taiwan and Sichuan were following respectively political choices and economic incentives.
+Hakka "colonisations" in Taiwan and Sichuan came about through political choices or economic incentivisation.

-Both the Hakka and the Han, over the millennia, attempted to distance themselves from the gene pool groups to the north of China, often called the Xiongnu and associated with the Huns.
-Research into Hakka roots amongst the northerly groups has proved inconclusive and the only conclusions that can be drawn are that both the Han and the Hakka are very mixed in origin and probably contain elements of the northern tribes’ ancestries.
-The migratory waves out of the central Asian area, over tens of thousands of years, by first hunter/gatherers and then pastoralists, were followed by the continuous southern migrations of agriculturalists, who were replaced on their own farms by the pastoralists, now turned farmers, who pushed them out.
+Over the millennia, both the Hakka and the Han attempted to distance themselves from the gene pool groups to the North of China, often called the Xiongnu and associated with the Huns.
+Research into Hakka roots amongst the northerly groups has proved inconclusive.
+The only conclusions that can be drawn are that the Han and the Hakka are mixed in origin and probably contain elements of the northern tribes' ancestries.
+The migratory waves out of the central Asian area took place over tens of thousands of years.
+Initially, they were hunter/gatherers, then pastoralists, but continuous southern migrations of agriculturalists followed them.
+In turn, they were replaced on their farms by the pastoralists, now turned farmers, who pushed them out.
 The extent of bloodline mixing is uncertain but is sure to have been very high.
-As the southward waves met the groups who had settled from the south this process would have been further confused.
+As the southbound waves collided with the groups settling from the south, this process would have been further confused.

-However, blood typing suggests that the Hakka have more in common with the Japanese and Koreans, than do the Han.
-This could be explained if it were accepted that the Japanese and Korean people and cultures shared a common ancestry with the Hakka.
-Certainly many of the people in Fujian look significantly more like the Japanese than many other Chinese.
-However, from the C13th onwards, Japanese incursions into south-east China could easily have led to the introduction of a Japanese gene pool base, first from the regular piracy and later during the Sino-Japanese Wars.
+However, blood typing suggests that the Hakka have more in common with the Japanese and Koreans than the Han.
+This connection could be explained if it were accepted that the Japanese and Korean people and cultures shared a common ancestry with the Hakka.
+Indeed, many people in Fujian look significantly more like the Japanese than many other Chinese.
+However, from the C13th onwards, Japanese incursions into southeast China could easily have led to the introduction of a Japanese gene pool base, first from regular piracy and later during the Sino-Japanese Wars.

 The Migrations of the Hakka

-It has been proposed that there was a single outward migration from Shanxi, in the Yellow River basin, moving southwards but also eastwards into Korea and Japan.
-Such a migration would go a long way to explaining the appearance of “ancient” Chinese cultures in these two countries at similar times.
-The Yayoi culture of Japan which arose during the Qin/Han Dynasties bears striking relationships to the Chinese civilisation of the time; but this could be a Qin or Han derivative rather than specifically Hakka.
+It has been proposed that there was a single outward migration from Shanxi, in the Yellow River basin, moving southwards and eastwards into Korea and Japan.
+Such a migration would go a long way to explaining the appearance of "ancient" Chinese cultures in these two countries at similar times.
+The Yayoi culture of Japan, which arose during the Qin/Han Dynasties, bears striking relationships to the Chinese civilisation of the time; but this could be a Qin or Han derivative rather than specifically Hakka.

 What could be the propulsion mechanism?
 A few causes suggest themselves: